 Acknowledgement and thanks

-The work and influence of Insight Exchange has been enriched through the support of individual contributors including former employees of Domestic Violence Service Management (DVSM), Associates of the former Sightlines team, volunteers, allies and friends in the work.
+The work and influence of Insight Exchange has been enriched through the support of individual contributors (listed below) including former employees of Domestic Violence Service Management (DVSM), Associates of the former Sightlines team, volunteers, allies and friends in the work.

 Arely is a lived experience advocate and influencer in improving workplace responses to people experiencing domestic and family violence.
 Arely works in an executive role in the NSW clubs industry and champions the continuous improvement of workplace responses to employees and customers who are experiencing domestic and family violence.
 Arely has supported DVSM’s work as a guest speaker and champion of Insight Exchange resources.